Regulatory Pathway for Manufacturing Medical Devices

 Process

-After the ICMR / NIV / other properly approved testing institutes has issued a satisfactory report, the developer shall seek a license to import/manufacture certain COVID-19 kits for import/manufacture for sale or distribution in India.
+After the ICMR / NIV / other properly approved testing institutes have issued a satisfactory report, the developer shall seek a license to import/manufacture certain COVID-19 kits for import/manufacture for sale or distribution in India.
 A variety of supporting documentation and records will be needed to accompany this application.
-The processing plant must also be tested by the regulatory authority until a license was issued under Rule 21(5).
+The processing plant must also be tested by the regulatory authority until a license is issued under Rule 21(5).
 Then a Manufacturing License or Leasing Manufacturing License is issued in Form MD-9 or Form MD-10, as applicable, where all is in order, if applicable.

 Timeline:

 The time taken for the issuance of the license in the ordinary business course can be up to 105 (100 and 5) days from the date of the applicant's submission.
-The actual emerging condition has however been minimized by this time-frame.
+The actual emerging condition has, however, been minimized by this time frame.

 Expedited process of Approval